Debaucus/Telegram-Chat-Live-Backup/README.md

 Note from Telethon Github.

-Important

-If you have code using Telethon before its 1.0 version, you must read Compatibility and Convenience to learn how to migrate.
 As with any third-party library for Telegram, be careful not to break [Telegram's ToS](https://core.telegram.org/api/terms) or [Telegram can ban the account.](https://docs.telethon.dev/en/stable/quick-references/faq.html#my-account-was-deleted-limited-when-using-the-library)

 ## What is this for?